Friction

 Friction example - mirror

-The friction between the cloth and the mirror surface helps in cleaning and removing smudges
+The friction between the cloth and the mirror surface helps in cleaning and removing smudges | Image: Force in Physics

 Equation

 The friction equation, represented as Ff = µ × FN, establishes a mathematical relationship between the friction force (Ff), the coefficient of friction (µ), and the normal force (FN).
 This equation is essential for calculating the magnitude of the frictional force acting on an object, considering both the coefficient of friction, which describes the nature of the surfaces in contact, and the normal force, which is the force perpendicular to the contact surfaces.
-By utilizing the friction equation, one can accurately determine the frictional force exerted during interactions between objects, providing valuable insights into various physical scenarios and engineering applications.
+By utilizing the friction equation, one can accurately determine the frictional force exerted during interactions between objects.
+This provides valuable insights into various physical scenarios and engineering applications.

 Practice problems